Maire ThereseCarmack

 About Maire Therese

-American mezzo-soprano Maire Therese Carmack, Third Prize winner at the 2022 Operalia World Opera Competition, has been praised by Opera News for her "deep mezzo and vibrant metallic timbre" and for "taking focus by her very presence".
+American mezzo-soprano Maire Therese Carmack, Third Prize winner at the Operalia World Opera Competition, has been praised by Opera News for her "deep mezzo and vibrant metallic timbre" and for "taking focus by her very presence."
+A recent graduate of the Lindemann Young Artist Development Program at the Metropolitan Opera, Maire Therese’s 25/26 season features role debuts with houses including Semperoper Dresden (La Baronessa di Champigny in Il cappello di paglia di Firenze) and Opéra de Monte-Carlo (Waltraute in Die Walküre).

-Maire Therese is an alum of the Palm Beach Opera Bailey Apprentice Artist Program, the Glimmerglass Festival Young Artists Program, the Santa Fe Opera Apprentice Program for Singers, and the Pittsburgh Opera Resident Artist Program.
-She is the winner of the Björn Eklund Scholarship from The Opera Foundation (2022), first prize winner of the Gerda Lissner Lieder and Song Competition (2023), winner of Opera Index's Felix Popper Award (2023), two-time grant recipient from The Olga Forrai Foundation for Dramatic Voices (2023/2024), and second prize winner of the Gerda Lissner International Vocal Competition (2024).
-Maire Therese holds a Master of Music in Voice Performance and Literature (with honors) from the Eastman School of Music, as well as Bachelor of Arts degrees in both Philosophy and Visual and Performing Arts (summa cum laude) from the University of Colorado, Colorado Springs.
+Maire Therese is the winner of the Björn Eklund Scholarship from The Opera Foundation, first prize winner of the Gerda Lissner Lieder and Song Competition, winner of Opera Index's Felix Popper Award, two-time grant recipient from The Olga Forrai Foundation for Dramatic Voices, and second prize winner of the Gerda Lissner International Vocal Competition.
+Maire Therese holds a Master of Music in Voice Performance and Literature (with honors) from the Eastman School of Music, as well as Bachelor of Arts degrees in both Philosophy and Visual and Performing Arts from the University of Colorado, Colorado Springs.

 Representation